City of London: Police and security

 The city is a police area and has its own police force, the City of London Police, separate from the Metropolitan Police Service covering the majority of Greater London.
-The City Police have three police stations, at Snow Hill, Wood Street and Bishopsgate, and an administrative headquarters at Guildhall Yard East.
+The City Police previously had three police stations, at Snow Hill, Wood Street and Bishopsgate.
+They now only retain Bishopsgate along with an administrative headquarters at Guildhall Yard East.
 The force comprises 735 police officers including 273 detectives.
 It is the smallest territorial police force in England and Wales, in both geographic area and the number of police officers.

 Where the majority of British police forces have silver-coloured badges, those of the City of London Police are black and gold featuring the City crest.
 The force has rare red and white chequered cap bands and unique red and white striped duty arm bands on the sleeves of the tunics of constables and sergeants (red and white being the colours of the city), which in most other British police forces are black and white.
 City police sergeants and constables wear crested custodian helmets whilst on foot patrol.
 These helmets do not feature either St Edward's Crown or the Brunswick Star, which are used on most other police helmets in England and Wales.

 The city's position as the United Kingdom's financial centre and a critical part of the country's economy, contributing about 2.5% of the UK's gross national product, has resulted in it becoming a target for political violence.
 The Provisional IRA exploded several bombs in the early 1990s, including the 1993 Bishopsgate bombing.

 The area is also spoken of as a possible target for al-Qaeda.
 For instance, when in May 2004 the BBC's Panorama programme examined the preparedness of Britain's emergency services for a terrorist attack on the scale of the 11 September 2001 attacks, they simulated a chemical explosion on Bishopsgate in the east of the city.
 The "Ring of Steel" was established in the wake of the IRA bombings to guard against terrorist threats.

 Fire brigade

 The city has fire risks in many historic buildings, including St Paul's Cathedral, Old Bailey, Mansion House, Smithfield Market, the Guildhall, and also in numerous high-rise buildings.
 There is one London Fire Brigade station in the city, at Dowgate, with one pumping appliance.
 The City relies upon stations in the surrounding London boroughs to support it at some incidents.
 The first fire engine is in attendance in roughly five minutes on average, the second when required in a little over five and a half minutes.
-There were 1,814 incidents attended in the City in 2006/2007—the lowest in Greater London.
-No-one died in an event arising from a fire in the four years prior to 2007.
+There were 1,814 incidents attended in the City in 2006/2007, the lowest in Greater London.

 Power

-There is power station located in Charterhouse Street that also provides heat to some of the surrounding buildings.
+There is a power station located in Charterhouse Street that also provides heat to some of the surrounding buildings.